biicode/docs/biicode/features/configuration_files/policies.rst

 	  version: tag==BETA
 	  priority: 1

 You have just modified your default policy file.
-Now, you only need to update your hive to reflect the changes using the following command:
+Now, you only need to update your project to reflect the changes using the following command:

 .. code-block:: bash